A theory of stacks with twisted fields and resolution of moduli of genus two stable maps: Abstract

 \section{Abstract}

-We construct a smooth algebraic stack of tuples consisting of genus two nodal curves, line bundles, and twisted fields.
-It leads to a desingularization of the moduli of genus two stable maps to projective spaces.
-The construction is based on systematical application of the theory of stacks with twisted fields (STF), which has its prototype appeared in~\cite{HLN, g1modular} and is fully developed in this article.
-The results of this article are the second step of a series of works toward the resolutions of the moduli of stable maps of higher genera.
+We construct a smooth algebraic stack of tuples consisting of genus two nodal curves, simple effective divisors away from the nodes, and twisted fields.
+It provides a desingularization of the moduli of genus two stable maps to projective spaces.
+The construction is based on systematic application of the theory of stacks with twisted fields (STF), which has its prototype appeared in~\cite{HLN, g1modular} and is fully developed in this article.
+As a byproduct of the STF theory, we also obtain a novel desingularization of the moduli of genus one stable maps to projective spaces, which is isomorphic to the blowup that reverses the order used by Vakil-Zinger and Hu-Li.
+The results of this article are the second step of a program toward the resolutions of the moduli of stable maps of higher genera.